 Pangopods have a ground floor of roughly 16 m2 and two mezzanine lofts, each of just over 4 m2, for a total area of nearly 25 m2.
-The lofts can each take a king-size mattress.
-A separate bathroom provides privacy for a shower, a composting loo, a hand basin, a wardrobe, and a washing machine.
+The lofts can each take two single mattresses or a king-size mattress.
+A separate bathroom provides privacy for a shower, a composting toilet, a hand basin, a wardrobe, and a washing machine.
 The open-plan ground floor contains a fully-functional kitchen, a sleeper couch, and a dining nook.

 We hope that after diving a bit deeper into the information here, you’ll be as excited as we are about this great new, proudly South African product.

 For some South Africans, going tiny might be a step down, but for millions of people in our country, a PanGoPod might be a step up.
 From whichever situation you are coming from, a PanGoPod can offer the following benefits: